draced/drd436-OOLanguageComparison/inheritance_extension.md

 	//here you can access m_iA, m_iB, m_iC
 };
 ~~~~
+* Multilevel inheritance is possible.
+Multilevel inheritance represents a type of inheritance when a Derived class is a base class for another class.
+In other words, deriving a class from a derived class is known as multi-level inheritance.
 ## Java
 * All classes inherit from the Object class directly or indirectly.
 Therefore, there is always a single inheritance tree of classes in Java, and Object class is root of the tree.
 If we create a class that doesn’t inherit from any class then it automatically inherits from Object class.
 * Members of the grandparent class are not directly accessible.
 * Protected members of a class “A” are accessible in other class “B” of same package, even if B doesn’t inherit from A (they both have to be in the same package).
 For example, in the following program, protected members of A are accessible in B.
+* Hierarchical inheritance is possible which allows you to to create multiple Derived classes that inherit properties of the same Base class.
 ~~~~
 class A {
     protected int x = 10, y = 20;